rochefort-lab/fissa/README.md

 ### Installation on Linux

-Before installing FISSA, you should make sure you have all of its dependencies
---- and the dependencies of its dependencies --- installed.
+Before installing FISSA, you will need to make sure you have all of its dependencies (and the dependencies of its dependencies) installed.

-We will assume you already have Python 2.7 and pip installed.
-It is very likely that your Linux distribution ships with these.
+Here we will outline how to do all of these steps, assuming you already have both Python 2.7 and pip installed.
+It is highly likely that your Linux distribution ships with these.

 #### Dependencies of dependencies